AI35/prof/README.md

 - Created for educational purposes.

 ## V2 What's New:
-- Add api.
+- Api Added.
-- User List (You can view other user's information).
+- User List (You can view other users information).
-- Add more profile informations like Avatar.
+- More profile informations has been added, such as an Avatar.

 ## Installation